pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 An optional parameter representing the maximum number of SdsStreamView to retrieve.
 If unspecified, a default value of 100 is used.
 The maximum value is 1,000.

 #### .NET client libraries method
-``GetStreamViewsAsync`` is an overloaded method that is used to search for and return stream views.
+``GetStreamViewsAsync`` is used to search for and return stream views.
 ```csharp
     _metadataService.GetStreamViewsAsync(query:"QueryString", skip:0, count:100);
 ```